 - Increased shortness of breath, difficulty in breathing, or wheezing

-- The symptoms get worse after seven days
+- The symptoms getting worse rather than better

 - The symptoms remain unchanged after 10 days